What Is a Personal Loan Agreement?

 The interest rate will vary based on your credit score and other financial factors.
 If you have decent credit, you’ll likely be able to qualify for a personal loan.
 But generally speaking, the higher your score, the lower your rate.

-A personal loan agreement should also include the following:
+A personal loan agreement should also include the following, as noted above:

 • The loan agreement may list which types of payment are acceptable, such as check, bank transfer, or credit card.